Home » Engagement & Wedding Rings » Diamonds

 Fine Jewelry

 Beyond bridal, baguettes appear in elegant line bracelets, pendants, and earrings.
-Their rectangular shape sits flush against skin and other stones, making them ideal for creating seamless, flowing designs in fine jewelry pieces.
+Their rectangular shape sits flush against skin and neighboring stones, making them ideal for creating seamless, flowing designs.

 Caring for Baguette Diamond Jewelry

-While diamonds are the hardest natural material, baguettes do require some special consideration due to their design:
+While diamonds are the hardest natural material, baguettes do call for some special consideration because of their design:

-- Protect those corners: The sharp, squared corners of baguette diamonds are more vulnerable to chipping than the beveled corners of emerald cuts or the rounded edges of brilliant cuts.
-Settings that protect the corners, like channel or bezel settings, help mitigate this risk.
+- Protect those corners: The sharp, squared corners chip more readily than the beveled corners of emerald cuts or the rounded edges of brilliant cuts.
+Channel and bezel settings mitigate this.

-- Regular cleaning: The large, open facets of step cuts can show fingerprints and oils more readily than brilliant cuts.
-Regular cleaning keeps your baguettes looking their best.
+- Regular cleaning: Large, open step facets show fingerprints and oils more readily than brilliant cuts.

-- Professional checkups: Because baguettes are often set as accent stones, it’s important to have settings regularly inspected to ensure all stones remain secure.
+- Professional checkups: Because baguettes are often set as accent stones, have settings inspected regularly so every stone stays secure.

-- Safe storage: Store baguette pieces separately from other jewelry to prevent scratching from harder stones or metals.
+- Safe storage: Store baguette pieces separately to prevent scratching from harder stones or metals.

 Our Designers Featuring Baguette Accents

 Many of the designers we carry incorporate baguette diamonds into their vintage-inspired and Art Deco collections.
 Tacori, known for intricate detailing and romantic designs, uses baguettes to add geometric interest to their settings.
-Verragio’s architectural approach to ring design often features baguette accents that complement their signature styling.
-And A.JAFFE brings century-old craftsmanship to designs that beautifully showcase baguette side stones.
+Verragio‘s architectural approach often features baguette accents that complement their signature styling.
+And A.JAFFE brings century-old craftsmanship to designs that showcase baguette side stones.
+Our RB Signature collection also includes options with baguette diamonds, in both natural and lab-grown.

 The Robbins Brothers Difference